nikbearbrown/ClaudeNEU/README.md

 ## ClaudeNEU Menu: How Gen AI Can Help with Teaching

 ### Virtual Office Hours Assistant
-- Use LLMs (ChatGPT, Gemma, LLaMA) to automate scheduling, answer common student queries, and provide additional resources during virtual office hours.
+- Use LLMs (Claude Sonnet & ChatGPT, Gemma, LLaMA) to automate scheduling, answer common student queries, and provide additional resources during virtual office hours.

 ### Academic Writing Support
-- Collaborate with LLMs (ChatGPT, Gemma, LLaMA) to assist students in improving their writing skills by offering real-time feedback, suggestions, and guidance on academic papers.
+- Collaborate with LLMs (Claude Sonnet & ChatGPT, Gemma, LLaMA) to assist students in improving their writing skills by offering real-time feedback, suggestions, and guidance on academic papers.

 ### Realtime Quiz Translation
-Implement LLMs (ChatGPT, Gemma, LLaMA) to instantly translate quizzes and exams into multiple languages, ensuring accessibility for non-native speakers and fostering an inclusive educational environment.
+Implement LLMs (Claude Sonnet & ChatGPT, Gemma, LLaMA) to instantly translate quizzes and exams into multiple languages, ensuring accessibility for non-native speakers and fostering an inclusive educational environment.
 This feature can dynamically adapt to various linguistic needs, allowing educators to reach a wider audience and provide equitable learning opportunities for all students, regardless of their primary language.

 ### Lecture Enhancement
-- Integrate LLMs (ChatGPT, Gemma, LLaMA) into your lectures to generate instant summaries, answer student questions, or even create interactive quizzes for a more engaging learning experience.
+- Integrate LLMs (Claude Sonnet & ChatGPT, Gemma, LLaMA) into your lectures to generate instant summaries, answer student questions, or even create interactive quizzes for a more engaging learning experience.

 ### Research Assistance
-- Speed up your research process by developing prompt engineering skills utilizing LLMs (ChatGPT, Gemma, LLaMA) for tasks like literature review, hypothesis generation, and data analysis.
+- Speed up your research process by developing prompt engineering skills utilizing LLMs (Claude Sonnet & ChatGPT, Gemma, LLaMA) for tasks like literature review, hypothesis generation, and data analysis.
 Explore tools like Scholar AI for researchers.

 ### Language Translation Tool
-- Overcome language barriers by using LLMs (ChatGPT, Gemma, LLaMA) as a translation tool to communicate effectively with a global audience.
+- Overcome language barriers by using LLMs (Claude Sonnet & ChatGPT, Gemma, LLaMA) as a translation tool to communicate effectively with a global audience.

 ### Automated Feedback System
-- Implement LLMs (ChatGPT, Gemma, LLaMA) to provide quick and constructive feedback on assignments, quizzes, and exams.
+- Implement LLMs (Claude Sonnet & ChatGPT, Gemma, LLaMA) to provide quick and constructive feedback on assignments, quizzes, and exams.

 ### Student Support Chatbot
 - Develop a chatbot to assist students with general inquiries, course information, and academic resources.

 ### Idea Generation Workshops
-- Utilize LLMs (ChatGPT, Gemma, LLaMA) to elevate and organize brainstorming sessions, fostering creativity and generating research ideas.
+- Utilize LLMs (Claude Sonnet & ChatGPT, Gemma, LLaMA) to elevate and organize brainstorming sessions, fostering creativity and generating research ideas.

 ### Language Learning Companion
-- Integrate LLMs (ChatGPT, Gemma, LLaMA) into language courses for conversational practice, grammar explanations, and cultural insights.
+- Integrate LLMs (Claude Sonnet & ChatGPT, Gemma, LLaMA) into language courses for conversational practice, grammar explanations, and cultural insights.

 ### Text to Video
 - Explore text-to-video features in tools like OpenAI's Sora to create educational documentaries.
 [Sora](https://openai.com/sora)